streamcards/streamcards-textservice/README.md

 Interestingly, this very README.md was written using this service!

 And it's slim!
-Just peek at [module.js](https://raw.githubusercontent.com/streamcards/textservice/master/app/scripts/module.js) - it's just about a dozen lines of code.
+Just peek at [module.js](https://raw.githubusercontent.com/streamcards/textservice/master/app/scripts/module.js) - it's just about three dozen lines of code.
 Everything else comes from dependencies.
 In fact, the business logic is quite faint, indeed.

 So is [index.html](https://github.com/streamcards/textservice/blob/master/app/index.html) - thanks to web components, the uglier part of markup is really staying out of your way.